Ruben-2828/RL-Godot-Pedestrian-Simulation/docs/getting_started.md

 `model.onnx` will be available in the _scripts/output/onnx_ path.

 ![Onnx](images/getting_started/testing.png)

+Inside the project’s root folder, you should have a folder called output, containing logs and runs.
+Inside it, create a folder called **pedpy**.

 Select `testing_scene.tscn` from the _testing_scene_ directory and set it as the main scene.
 Now, run the project within Godot.
 The testing phase should start, allowing you to visualize the agent's behaviors in scenarios not seen